NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Conclusion

 We present in the study an accurate approach to numerical interpolation for scattered data.
 The specific features of our NIERT approach are highlighted by the full exploitation of the correlation between observed points and target points through unifying scattered data representation.
 At the same time, the use of the partial self-attention mechanism can effectively avoid the interference of target points onto the observed points.
-The enhancement with the pre-training technique is another special feature of NIERT.
+We also propose to use the large-scale synthesis of generic and diverse mathematical functions to build pre-trained NIERT interpolators with general interpolation capabilities.
 The advantages of NIERT in interpolation accuracy have been clearly demonstrated by experimental results on both synthetic and real-world datasets.
-Analysis suggests that the advantages of NIERT mainly come from the fact that both observed and target points are embedded into the same feature space at each layer, which makes the message passing from observed points to target points more efficient and informative.

-The current version of NIERT has a computational complexity of $O(n(m+n))$, thus cannot handle the interpolation tasks with extremely large amounts of observed points due to the limitations of GPU memory size.
-Compared with the lightweight traditional methods, our NIERT approach has a larger model with expensive computation to learn complex function distribution, which limits its application in cost-sensitive scenarios.

-One possible strategy to improve NIERT's efficiency is sparse partial self-attention: As shown in Figure \ref{fig:attention}, the contribution by an observed points is quite local and targeted.
-Thus, for a target point, its neighboring observed points dominate the estimation of its value.
-Considering the neighborhood only might greatly reduce the computation cost.
-We will investigate this strategy in future studies.

 We expect NIERT, with extensions and modifications, to greatly facilitate numerical interpolations in a wide range of engineering and science fields.